tarikh/newsletter_summary/README.md

 - Outputs a markdown report with the top AI developments, why they matter, and actionable insights
 - Includes links to newsletter sources and a brief methodology section
 - **Modular codebase**: Authentication, fetching, NLP, LLM analysis, and reporting are now in separate modules for easier maintenance and extension
-- **Two approaches available**: Traditional NLP-based topic extraction + LLM analysis, or a streamlined direct-to-LLM approach
+- **Two approaches available**: A streamlined direct-to-LLM approach (default) or traditional NLP-based topic extraction + LLM analysis

 ## Newsletter Website Cache & Review Workflow